Importer’s guide to electric bikes

 Speed and power limits are 2 key factors that determine whether an e-bike is classified as a road vehicle or bicycle.

-If your e-bike falls outside these rules, it may actually be a road vehicle and all road vehicles require approval before they can be imported into Australia.
+If your e-bike falls outside these rules, it may be a road vehicle and all road vehicles require approval before they can be imported into Australia.

 State and territory e-bike rules